jlenchner/theorizer/README.md

 ---

+## Dataset Download

+The generated datasets are now hosted and available for download at [Huggingface SynPAT Dataset](https://huggingface.co/datasets/Karan0901/synpat-dataset).

+You can clone or download the dataset directly from there as well.

+---

 ## Notes

 - All ranges such as `--conseqDataRange` and `--sysDataRange` must be valid `[start, end]` pairs with `start < end`.
 Invalid formats will raise an error.